mbanting/meteor-reactive-ibeacons/README.md

   - `proximity`: The relative distance to the beacon, one of "ProximityImmediate", "ProximityNear", "ProximityFar"
   - `accuracy`: The accuracy of the proximity value, measured in meters from the beacon.
   - `rssi`: The received signal strength of the beacon, measured in decibels.
-- `inRegion`: true if app is in monitored region, false if outside, null if unknown
+- `inRegion`: true if device crossed into the monitored region, false if the deviced crossed outside the monitored region, null if unknown

 ### Reactivity
 Being a reactive data source, you can use this reactively and respond appropriately to proximity changes.